Boer War records – Fact sheet 67

 The Australian War Memorial Roll of Honour lists 598 casualties.
 Six Australians were awarded the Victoria Cross for their Boer War service.

 The National Archives holds many records relating to Australian participation in the Boer War.
 The majority of these are held by our Canberra and Melbourne offices.
-Series marked with an ‘*’ are available on microfilm in all National Archives reading rooms.
+Series marked with an ‘*’ are available on microfilm in all National Archives reading rooms, with the exception of the Melbourne reading room.

 Defence, Army and returned soldiers records